maltseasy/youtube-downloader/README.md

 ###Debian based linux:

-Available as python-beautifulsoup4 package in debian repositories Just run "sudo apt-get install python-beautifulsoup4" in terminal
+Available as python-beautifulsoup4 package in debian repositories

+Run "sudo apt-get install python-beautifulsoup4" in terminal

 #How to install youtube-dl: